drvinceknight/pfm/_sources/further-information/06-working-with-files/how/main.md

 data_as_string
 ```

-## How to turn a string in to a list
+## How to turn a string into a list

-To split a string on a given character and turn it in to a list use the `split`
+To split a string on a given character and turn it into a list use the `split`
 method:

 ````{tip}